Eloy Jiménez Player Props: White Sox vs. Red Sox

 Eloy Jiménez At The Plate

-- Jimenez is batting .253 with eight doubles, nine home runs and 13 walks.
+- Jimenez has nine doubles, nine home runs and 13 walks while hitting .264.

-- He has hit a long ball in nine games this season (20.9%), leaving the park in 4.9% of his plate appearances.
+- Jimenez will look to extend his four-game hitting streak.
+He's batting .316 with one homer over the course of his last outings.

-- Jimenez has driven home a run in 22 games this season (51.2%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on one occasion..
+- Jimenez has had an RBI in 22 games this year (50.0%), including seven multi-RBI outings (15.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.